oscarotero/psr7-middlewares/README.md

     //You can get also the route instance
     $route = AuraRouter::getRoute($request);

-    //Write directly in the body's response
+    //Write directly in the response's body
     $response->getBody()->write('Hello '.$name);

     //or echo the output (it will be captured and passed to body stream)